How to Build Corva Frontend Apps with Highcharts - Complete Guide

 - Component mounts and extracts

-from well props - Sets initial dataset to first option (6h)
+asset_idfrom well props - Sets initial dataset to first option (6h)

 - Component mounts and extracts